• Skip to primary navigation

 What Bible do the Amish Use?

 First of all, there is no such thing as an Amish Bible.
-The Muslims have their own Bible, and the Mormons have the "Book of Mormon", etc. But the Amish do not have a specific Amish Bible.
+The Muslims have their own Holy Book, and the Mormons have the "Book of Mormon", etc. However, the Amish do not have a specific Amish Bible.

 They use the German Martin Luther Bible or the English King James Version.